toolshop-ai/toolshop/README.md

 app.say("Test mergesort.py")
 ```

-# Guiding Principles

-### Design for AGI
+# Design
 The reasoning and planning capabilities of agentic AI offered "out of the box"
 by companies such as OpenAI and Anthropic will continue to improve over time.
 It
 is potentially risky to focus development time on improvements to reasoning and
 planning capabilities, because these techniques will likely become embedded in
 the base assistant services themselves.

 The movement of companies like
 [OpenAI](https://platform.openai.com/docs/guides/text-generation/completions-api)
 and [Anthropic](https://docs.anthropic.com/claude/reference/complete_post) away
 from simple text-completion models and towards tool-enabled chat assistants